2022/23 UEFA Regions' Cup qualifying begins Thursday

 Article body

-The UEFA Regions' Cup preliminary round tournament, running from 23 to 29 June in Azerbaijan, will begin qualifying as the European amateur competition returns.
+The UEFA Regions' Cup preliminary round tournament, running until Wednesday in Azerbaijan, begins qualifying as the European amateur competition returns.

 In all, 35 associations* have entered, with Malta and San Marino fielding national amateur teams and the rest to be represented by regional selections that win their country's qualifying competitions.
 The teams from the 30 associations with the highest competition coefficients will begin in the intermediate round, with the other five (the teams from hosts Azerbaijan, Belarus, Estonia, Georgia and Kazakhstan) taking part in the preliminary round tournament to fill the remaining intermediate round slots in Groups 1 and 3.